cj-mills/christianjmills/posts/tensorflow-js-unity-tutorial/part-3/index.md

 ## Overview

-[Part 2](../part-2/) covered implementing a hand gesture classifier in a Unity project as a [jslib plugin](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html).
-In this post, we'll host the Unity project as a shareable web demo using [GitHub Pages](https://pages.github.com/).
-The demo will run locally in the user's web browser.
+In Part 3 of this tutorial series, we will create a [GitHub Pages](https://pages.github.com/) repository to host our Unity project as a live demo.
+We will start by creating a repository and adding the Unity build files.
+Then, we will test the live demo to verify it works properly.
+By the end of this post, you will have a live demo of your hand gesture recognition system that you can share with others.